openstack/horizon/doc/source/contributor/topics/tables.rst

   .. seealso::

-    For a detailed API information check out the :doc:`DataTables Reference Guide </ref/tables>`.
+    For a detailed API information check out the :ref:`ref-datatables`.

 Tables
 ======